1. Information we may collect from you

 A 'cookie' is information that a website transfers to and stores on the hard drive of your device so that it can remember something about you at a later time.
 A ‘cookie’ recognises you when you return to this Website.
 MIB may collect information by ‘cookies’ about your device including the IP address, operating system and browser type.
 This information is used to improve the use of this website, to track visitor use of this website and to compile statistical reports on website activity.
 For further information visit www.aboutcookies.org or www.allaboutcookies.org

 MIB uses the following cookies:

 - Analytical/performance cookies.
-They allow us to recognise and count the number of visitors and to see how visitors move around this website when they are using it.
-This helps us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.
+They allow us to recognise and count the number of visitors and to see how visitors move around this Website when they are using it.
+This helps us to improve the way this Website works, for example, by ensuring that users are finding what they are looking for easily.

 MIB uses the following individual 'cookies':

 - To collect generic information using Google Analytics to see how visitors use this website.
 The cookies collect information in an anonymous form, including the number of visitors to this website, what websites visitors have come from and the pages they visited.
 MIB uses this information to compile reports and help us improve this website.

 - Retargeting ‘cookies’ - To control a form of marketing called Retargeting.
 When a user visits one of MIB's websites the browser will identify the ‘cookie’ on the hard drive of the user's device, and it will know if it has previously visited this website or not.
 You may receive ‘cookies’ from MIB when you visit one of the following websites:

 or you may receive additional cookies as a result of being directed to either:

 (This is whether you clicked on the MIB banner or simply passed over it.)
 The type of information gathered by this process counts the hits to this website and/or banner(s) linked to an IP address and domain.
 This information is used by MIB in reporting statistical information.
 MIB uses tracking technologies in a variety of ways, including: